fury-gl/fury/docs/source/getting_started.rst

 To import a model, use :py:func:`.io.load_polydata`.
 Currently supported formats include OBJ, VTK, FIB, PLY, STL and XML.

 Here we are going to use ``suzanne`` model used by Blender.
-You can find more detail about `what is suzanne model <https://en.wikipedia.org/wiki/Blender_(software)#:~:text=A%20low-polygon%20model%20with%20only%20500%20faces%2C%20Suzanne,gives%20out%20an%20award%20called%20the%20Suzanne%20Award.).>`_.
+You can find more detail about what is suzanne model `here <https://en.wikipedia.org/wiki/Blender_(software)#:~:text=A%20low-polygon%20model%20with%20only%20500%20faces%2C%20Suzanne,gives%20out%20an%20award%20called%20the%20Suzanne%20Award.).>`_.

 We can download the model by